 When a location provides devices and services, the following principles apply:

-The location reserves the right to remotely disable, reset, and delete all content on location-owned devices.
+The location and archdiocese reserve the right to remotely disable, reset, and delete all content on location-issued devices.

-Employees do not have a reasonable expectation of privacy in their use of a location-owned device.
+Employees do not have a reasonable expectation of privacy in their use of a location-issued device.

 State law requires drivers to use hands-free equipment while talking on their cell phone.
 State law prohibits drivers from texting, emailing, or instant messaging while driving (defined as the engine of the car is turned on).